-Before using parchment paper in your air fryer be sure to compare the maximum temperature it can sustain against the temperature you usually cook food at.
+Before using parchment paper in your air fryer be sure to compare the maximum temperature it can sustain against the temperature you cook food in your air fryer at.
 Our preferred paper (Reynolds, see below) can be heated safely through to 425F.
 Given the Cosori air fryer we cook with maxes out at 400F we feel pretty safe that nothing will ignite.
-Still, please see step four of this list
+Still, please see step four of this list.

 Make sure you have the right paper

 See the Wikipedia on parchment paper.
 Don’t accidentally use a different type of paper – for example wax paper.
 Make sure you’re using food grade parchment paper.

 Measure twice, cut once

 Popular advice for a variety of applications.
-Simply put, your parchment paper is likely bigger than your air fryer basket.
-Don’t end up stuffing oversized paper into your fryer – always measure up your paper first.
-We like to cut the paper just a little smaller than the basket size itself.
+Simply put, your parchment paper may be bigger than your air fryer basket.
+Don’t end up stuffing oversized paper into your fryer – always measure your paper first.
+I like to cut the paper just a little smaller than the basket size itself.
 This lets the maximum amount of air flow circulate.
 Bunging up your fryer with paper is of course a fire hazard!